Aceinna/docs_openrtk/tutorial.rst

 **EZ Embed Example Applications**

-    The following applications are implicitly based on use of an *EZ Embed** OpenIMU unit, such as the OpenIMU300ZA.
+    The following applications are implicitly based on use of an *EZ Embed** OpenIMU units, such as the OpenIMU300ZI and OpenIMU330BI.

     To get you acquainted with the OpenIMU environment, let's walk through the development of the following applications: